gitpocket/test.ping/README.md

 This repository is used to document our testing procedures, and provide some resources for testing and standards across our roles.

+## Parameters

+**If your role requires any sort of credentials, mark the repository as PRIVATE in Drone.
+This will prevent credentials from leaking in the debug output.**

 ## Testing Environment

 Testing is performed using [Drone](https://github.com/drone/drone).